 Welcome to Pensions

-The Pensions Team provide support to members of staff with any issues regarding pension scheme membership.
-This includes supporting new employees as well as those leaving employment or retiring.
+The Pensions Team support members of staff with all aspects of their pension scheme membership.
+This includes assisting new employees as well as those leaving employment or retiring.
 If you need any assistance regarding your pension, for example, you may wish to consider a transfer of benefits, are thinking of paying additional contributions, or require information about your benefits, we can help.

 The pension schemes operated by the University are:

-In addition to helping members, the Pensions Team also provide technical support to the University to ensure that any current and future legislative changes are reviewed and assessed.
+In addition to helping members, the Pensions Team also provide technical support to the University to ensure that any current and future legislative changes are reviewed, assessed and implemented.
 This helps the University identify any changes that will impact on the pension schemes, its members and the pension scheme Trustees.

 |Automatic Enrolment for Pensions||

-In addition, the University is legally required to re-assess those who have previously opted out of membership once every three years following the original enrolment date of 1 April 2013 (e.g. 1 April 2016, 1 April 2019 and so on).
+In addition, the University is legally required to re-assess those who have previously opted out of membership once every three years following the original enrolment date of 1 April 2013 (e.g. on 1 April 2016, 1 April 2019 and so on).
 Therefore, if someone who has previously opted out then meets the age and earnings criteria, once re-assessed, they must again be re-enrolled into a qualifying pension scheme.
 This also includes USPS members who have chosen to contribute at the 2% (non-qualifying) level who must be re-enrolled by moving to a qualifying level of contribution (currently 4%).
+Please note that there is no way to opt-out of membership in advance.

-Please note that if you are under 75, work or usually work in the UK, and earn over £10,000 a year (the amount set by the Government for the 2018-2019 tax year) we must by law automatically enrol you into a pension scheme.
+Please note that if you are under 75, work or usually work in the UK, and earn over £10,000 a year (the amount set by the Government for the tax years 2014/15 to 2019-2020) we must by law automatically enrol you into a pension scheme.
 If you commence employment part way through a month with earnings in that month of less than £833.33, you will not be auto-enrolled.
 You will, however, be auto-enrolled the first time your monthly pay reaches or exceeds this amount (for many people, this will be the first complete month after commencing employment).

 Please note that we are also required to maintain your membership of a scheme that meets certain government standards if your membership of a pension scheme ends and it is not because of something you do or fail to do.
 We must in this event put you into another scheme that meets Government standards straightaway.

-Please note that the University "staged" for Auto-enrolment on 1 April 2013.
-The University carried out a re-enrolment exercise with effect from 1 April 2016 and will do so again on 1 April 2019.
+Please note that the University "staged" for Auto-enrolment on 1 April 2013 and has subsequently carried out re-enrolment exercises effective from 1 April 2016 and 1 April 2019.
+The next re-enrolment event is likely to take place on 1 April 2022.
 If you are affected by this exercise, you will receive written confirmation in due course.

 If you would like further information on how to join a pension scheme, or have queries about your existing scheme membership, please contact the Pensions Team.